-Fall Research Experiences for Undergraduates (REU) Program at Bermuda Institute of Ocean Sciences
+2022 Fall Research Experiences for Undergraduates (REU) Program at Bermuda Institute of Ocean Sciences (BIOS): Collaborative Marine Research

-An REU internship at BIOS is a great way to gain the experience necessary to embark on graduate studies or careers in oceanography and the marine and atmospheric sciences.
+An REU internship at BIOS is a great way to gain the experience necessary to embark on graduate studies or careers in the marine and ocean sciences.

 Throughout the semester, REU students will give presentations that outline their research topic, methods, and results, including a final presentation to BIOS faculty, staff, and visiting students.
 REU students will have the opportunity to participate in a variety of field excursions to learn about Bermuda's natural history, flora and fauna.
 We also offer a program of career development workshops and seminars hosted by BIOS faculty.

-Funding includes return air travel from the U.S. to Bermuda, accommodation and meals.
+Funding includes round trip air fare (from and to the U.S.) campus accommodation and all meals.
 Each successful REU applicant will also receive a competitive stipend.
 (Medical/travel insurance is the responsibility of the student).

 Further information on the REU program at BIOS can be found here http://www.bios.edu/education/reu/ including a link to the online application form, past student testimonials and details of potential projects.